 - No more than two small finger rings are allowed.
 No bracelets or other jewellery should be visible

 - No other jewellery or piercings anywhere on the face are permitted.
 Plastic wristbands should not be worn.

-- Shaving must be blended and not ‘step’ style.
+• Shaving must be blended and not ‘step’ style.
 Shaving of eyebrows is NOT acceptable

 - Light/Subtle make-up may be worn to give a natural look.
 If you choose to come to school with unnatural make-up, you will be required to remove it.

 - No false nails, acrylic nails or other are permitted.
 No painted nails, unless clear.
 Nail varnish remover will be available in the boot room to remove polish